Additional Bond Information

 Reasons For

-Reason 1: This Bond Measure will utilize an 80% match from the Department of Defense, making it possible to rebuild 65-year-old Air Academy High School, at an approximate cost of $240 million.
-With just $49 million, D20 will fulfill its 20% match allowing D20 to take advantage of this opportunity.
+Reason 1: This Bond Measure will utilize an 80% match from the Department of Defense, to rebuild Air Academy High School, at an approximate cost of $240 million. $49 million will fulfill D20’s 20% match.

-Reason 2: This initiative will not increase taxes.
+Reason 2: The tax rate in D20 is set to decrease in 2025, regardless of the bond outcome.
+Should the bond pass, the tax rate will decrease slightly less, but taxes will still decrease.
 Starting in 2025, taxpayers in D20 will see a decrease in tax rate due to a natural step-down in our bond repayments.
 Regardless of this Bond Measure’s success, taxes will go down.

 Reasons Against